elliot-project/elliot-cli/docs/VENV.md

 ## Overview

-Instead of using pre-built containers, you can run evaluations with your own Python virtual environment by passing `--venv_path`.
+Instead of using pre-built containers, you can run evaluations with your own Python virtual environment by passing `--venv-path`.

 ## Setup